-USA's Knight is 1st IIHF female player of year
+USA's Knight is 1st IIHF Female Player of Year

 U.S. hockey legend Hilary Knight is the first recipient of the International Ice Hockey Federation's Female Player of the Year award.

-Knight, 33, led the U.S. women's national team to a gold medal at the 2023 IIHF Women's World Championship in Brampton, leading all players with eight goals.
-She scored three goals in the championship game against Canada, including the game-winner -- the third time Knight has scored the game-winning goal in a gold medal win.
+Knight, 33, led the U.S. women's national team to a gold medal at the 2023 IIHF Women's World Championship in Brampton, Ontario, leading all players with eight goals.
+She scored three goals in the championship game against Canada, including the game winner -- the third time Knight has scored the game-winning goal in a gold-medal win.

 It was the 10th IIHF gold for U.S. women's hockey.
 Knight has been on the team for nine of those, tying her with Canada's Danielle Goyette for most in a career.
 She's also tied with Canada's Hayley Wickenheiser for most total women's worlds medals at 13.
 Both Goyette and Wickenheiser are in the Hockey Hall of Fame.